3fuyang/fwio.me/src/content/blog/ts-in-monorepo.md

 ## Solutions

-I learnt most of the solutions mostly from Ahmed Elsakaan's video [The Dilemma of TypeScript in Monorepos](https://www.youtube.com/watch?v=RRsttfhg1sA) and the [TypeScript Project References series](https://nx.dev/blog/managing-ts-packages-in-monorepos) published recently by Nx.

 ### Relative Imports

-As a naive way to reference code, relative imports just works.
+As a naive way to reference code, direct module imports, a.k.a. relative imports, just works.

 ```ts
 import { foo } from '../../packages/some-package'